 A co-worker of mine heard me discussing my Pride plans last weekend and said, "I really don't understand what it is you are proud about.
 I mean, you all say that you are born that way, so it's not like you accomplished anything."
 She wasn't being mean, just genuinely curious, and I think that a lot of gay people probably feel the same way, quite frankly.
 On this subject, I can only speak for myself.

+But sometimes I think we are the worst people in the entire world when it comes to standing up for each other.
 The gay people who'd like to soothe their personal image problems by selectively culling some of our children from Pride events?
 They disgust me.
 They appall me.
 They embarrass me.
-To them I say: the very road that YOU now have the priviledge of swaggering upon was paved by those very queens and leather freaks that you complain about, as you practice your "masculine" and give us butch face.
-If you want to live in the house that THEY BUILT, you better act like you fucking know it.
+To them I say: the very road that YOU now have the privilege of swaggering upon was paved by those very queens and leather freaks that you complain about, as you practice your "masculine" and give us butch face.
+If you want to live in the house that THEY BUILT, you better act like you damn well know it!
 United we stand, you snide bitches.
 America's kulturkampf ain't gonna be solved by making flamboyant people go away.

 I'll end this by making one final Jewish reference.
 Possibly you've heard the Jewish in-joke that sums up the meaning of all Jewish holidays?
 "They tried to kill us.
 We won.
 Let's eat."
 My Pride version?